CodeYourFuture/curriculum/content/js1/sprints/1/prep/index.md

 In this case, we can write the command `node sums.js` in our terminal.

 This terminal command is an instruction to execute the program written inside sums.js.
 Our program consists of 3 lines, each line an expression.
-So the machine will go through the file line by line:
+So the computer will go through the file line by line:

 `10 + 3;` the computer will evaluate this expression
 `10 * 3;` the computer will evaluate this expression